spacebanana420/DoremiSecure/README.md

 ## Description
-DoremiSecure encrypts the files inside a fixed folder, with the intention of making it a "secure folder".
+DoremiSecure encrypts the files inside a fixed folder, making it fast and convenient to mass encrypt each file individually with the intention of making it a "secure folder"

 ## How to use
-Download doremisecure.sh and execute it

-The configuration is inside the script itself

-DoremiSecure keeps the contents of a specific folder encrypted, making it fast and convenient to mass encrypt each file individually
+Download doremisecure.sh and execute it.
+Open the script and change the configuration in the first lines to customise the tool to your needs

 ## Configuration
 ### encryption